Kufre-eyen/alx-system_engineering-devops/0x01-shell_permissions/README.md

-the command id prints the effective username of the current user
+the command whoami prints the effective username of the current user